This article covers 8 points on how to prove in an audit that your staff is properly trained:

 Include evaluations (quizzes, phishing simulations, tabletop exercises), metrics (completion rate, results, time to report) and, where possible, improvement over time.
 That shows the programme is not only formal but has an impact on behaviour.

-There is no single legal deadline, but in practice it pays to keep the pack continuously up to date (plan, last year’s records, current materials, onboarding).
-If you know an audit or supervisory review is coming, check at least two weeks ahead that everything is exportable and that no department or critical period is missing from the records.
+There is no single legal deadline, but it is useful to keep the pack continuously up to date.
+If an audit or supervisory review is scheduled, checking two weeks in advance is a practical preparation example rather than a universal requirement.
+Confirm that the pack is exportable and that no relevant department or period is missing from the records.

 Next step